-enetic separation–Analysis of microsatellite data revealed genetic differentiation between A. formosa and A. flavescens.
+Interspecific genetic differentiation and the genetic signal of hybridity–Nuclear genotype–Analysis of microsatellite data revealed genetic differentiation between A. formosa and A. flavescens.
 In the absence of prior information, the STRUCTURE analysis of allopatric specimen genotypes was able to perfectly distinguish species when hybrid genotypes were excluded (not shown) and K set equal to two.
 UPGMA and NJ trees also showed strong species clustering when hybrids were excluded (not shown).
 The genetic data performed more poorly at species discrimination as compared to floral morphology data; cross-validation showed that the DAPC model for allopatric parental specimens had a misclassification rate of 0.04 (vs. 3 × 10-4 for the morphology LDA).
 To see if this discrepancy could be a result of differences in sample size, we randomly subset the floral phenotype data set to contain the same sample sizes as in the genetic data set and repeated the cross-validation procedure.
 The classification error rate increased to 8 × 10-4, a value still considerably lower than the classification error rate based on genotype.
+This observation suggests that the species are more divergent in morphology than in genotype.

+All analyses performed suggested that the individuals from the Marble Range population have genetic ancestry from both A. flavescens and A. formosa (Fig. 4B, 5).
+In the distance-based analysis, the scores of the hybrids tend to be intermediate between the expected values of each species (Fig. 4B).
+Replicate runs of STRUCTURE were highly consistent and showed evidence of admixture in the hybrids, with greater estimated ancestry from A. flavescens than from A. formosa (mean 54% and 46%, respectively).
+Hybrids also showed intermediate placement between parental clusters in the principal coordinate analysis based on Bruvo’s distance (Appendix S5) and showed variable placement in the NJ and UPGMA trees (Appendix S6).

-This observation suggests that the species are more divergent in morphology than in genotype.Plastid genotype–No haplotypes constructed from plastid sequences were represented in members of both species (Fig. 7).
+Plastid genotype–No haplotypes constructed from plastid sequences were represented in members of both species (Fig. 7).
 A single five bp indel within trnT-trnL, which is treated as a single mutation in the haplotype network, was predominantly species-specific and contributed largely to species separation of haplotypes.
 However, a single yellow-flowered individual at Mt.
 Kobau notably possessed the A. formosa allele at this site.
 We searched GenBank records (Fior et al. 2013) and determined that the indel sequence is a five bp repeat with zero to three repeat units present in different members of the genus.
-Semiaquilegia adoxoides, sister to Aquilegia (Fior et al. 2013), possesses one unit, A. jonesii possesses zero, A. formosa and several congeners possess two, and A. flavescens alone possesses three, out of the taxa represented, suggestive of a history of insertion and reversal at this locus. found that the hybrids possess an A. formosa-type plastid haplotype (Fig. 7), which was shared only by nearby populations of A. formosa in the adjacent valley and 20 km away from the hybrid population along the Pavilion-Clinton Highway.
+Semiaquilegia adoxoides, sister to Aquilegia (Fior et al. 2013), possesses one unit, A. jonesii possesses zero, A. formosa and several congeners possess two, and A. flavescens alone possesses three, out of the taxa represented, suggestive of a history of insertion and reversal at this locus.

+We found that the hybrids possess an A. formosa-type plastid haplotype (Fig. 7), which was shared only by nearby populations of A. formosa in the adjacent valley and 20 km away from the hybrid population along the Pavilion-Clinton Highway.

 Clinal variation in floral morphology of herbarium specimens–We found a negative association between the extremes of floral morphology (higher absolute values along the floral morphology discriminant axis) and spatial proximity to the geographical range centroid of the alternate species relative to that of the same species (Fig. 6).
 Put another way, specimens which originate close to the range center of the alternative species but at the peripheries of their own range on average more closely resemble the alternative species.